 18 Improving maternity support New maternity information has now been Staff Development - line manager maternity - line manager maternity training event held in by providing specific training made available for individual staff and line managers through the BSMS intranet.
-We need to train managers to ensure they are confident with the processes and support their staff Unit training event held in 2016 2016 COMPLETED ACTION.
-SAT is aware of Research Council statement on maternity and impact on grant funding and wishes to minimise differences between researchers on RCUK funding and others.
-Impact of Research Council statement quantified Follow-on action identified Presented to Research sub-committee in March 2015 Liaison with BSMS Finance Officer for modelling completed Member of Inclusivity Team has contacted a selection of other funders to understand how they would treat researchers around maternity See SILVER ACTION PLAN 18 20 Monitoring paternity, adoption and parental leave uptake UoS HR data shows that very few requests are made.
-Continue to monitor requests and outcomes and develop appropriate actions if necessary SAT and UoS HR Up-to-date information available for analysis - 2015, 2016 and 2017 data has been reviewed. (requests for adoption leave.
-6 for paternity leave COMPLETED ACTION SEE ALSO SILVER ACTION 20 students so their pregnancy has minimal impact on their studies ······································ Director of Student Support Sustained satisfaction with support provided - New student maternity questionnaire is in place and feedback noted from those returned ON-GOING ESTABLISHED PROCESS.
+We need to train managers to ensure they are confident with the processes and support their staff Unit training event held in 2016 2016 COMPLETED ACTION. on maternity and impact on grant funding and wishes to minimise differences between Impact of Research Council statement quantified Follow-on action identified Presented to Research sub-committee in March 2015 Liaison with BSMS Finance Officer for modelling completed Member of Inclusivity Team has contacted a selection of other funders to understand how they would treat researchers around maternity See SILVER ACTION PLAN 18 20 Monitoring paternity, adoption and parental leave uptake UoS HR data shows that very few requests are made.
+Continue to monitor requests and outcomes and develop appropriate actions if necessary SAT and UoS HR Up-to-date information available for analysis - 2015, 2016 and 2017 data has been reviewed.
+0 requests for adoption leave.
+6 for paternity leave.
+COMPLETED ACTION SEE ALSO SILVER ACTION 20 students so their pregnancy has Support processes are already in place for pregnant students Review adequacy of support provided in the maternity returners questionnaire and make appropriate adjustments if necessary Director of Student Support Sustained satisfaction with support provided New student maternity questionnaire is in place and feedback noted from those returned ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN

-22 D'an atom of 22 Improve recruitment Data relating to ug, pgt and pgr student Director of Gender of panel members processes to minimise risk of applications have been analysed.
-In addition, Undergraduate routinely collected from 2015/6 gender bias for undergraduate for undergraduates, gender balance of Studies onwards interview panels has been analysed and >95% mixed gender panels by System for collection of gender of UG student found to be sub-optimal.
-2016 recruitment panel members implemented Initiate process to collect interview panel - 100% mixed gender panels in 2015 & 2016 gender balance data routinely and to analyse New MMI process in 2017 so action no longer annually applicable Introduce process to minimise use of single COMPLETED ACTION gender panels 23 Improve recruitment Data relating to ug, pgt and pgr student Gender of panel members processes to minimise risk of applications have been analysed.
-Process in Studies routinely collected from 2015/6 Introduction of PGR student recruitment panel gender bias for postgraduate place to collect interview panel gender onwards members monitoring system research students balance data routinely and to analyse >95% mixed gender panels by 92% panels were mixed gender in 2015 annually and to minimise use of single 2016 - 100% panels were mixed gender in 2016 gender panels ON-GOING ESTABLISHED PROCESS.
+22 Improve recruitment Data relating to ug, pgt and pgr student Director of Gender of panel members processes to minimise risk of applications have been analysed.
+In addition, Undergraduate routinely collected from 2015/6 gender bias for undergraduate for undergraduates, gender balance of Studies onwards students interview panels has been analysed and >95% mixed gender panels by - System for collection of gender of UG student found to be sub-optimal.
+2016 recruitment panel members implemented Initiate process to collect interview panel - 100% mixed gender panels in 2015 & 2016 gender balance data routinely and to analyse - New MMI process in 2017 so action no longer annually applicable Introduce process to minimise use of single COMPLETED ACTION gender panels 23 Improve recruitment Director of Doctoral Gender of panel members processes to minimise risk of Studies routinely collected from 2015/6 - Introduction of PGR student recruitment panel gender bias for postgraduate place to collect interview panel gender onwards members monitoring system research students balance data routinely and to analyse >95% mixed gender panels by - 92% panels were mixed gender in 2015 annually and to minimise use of single 2016 - 100% panels were mixed gender in 2016 gender panels ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN 24 Improving staff recruitment BSMS is currently collecting recruitment Athena SWAN Process established panel gender balance and panel data until a new HR system is in place project Recruitment "Request-to-fill" form modified to training of panel members by (expected 2015/16).
-Devise improved process officer/Medical record: monitoring on request to fill for collecting panel gender balance & School Manager i) gender of panel form training status ii) individuals' recruitment training status - Recruitment & Selection training status of panel . . members checked by Medical School Manager for compliance prior to interview ON-GOING ESTABLISHED PROCESS.
+Devise improved process officer/Medical record: monitoring on request to fill for collecting panel gender balance & School Manager i) gender of panel form training status ii) individuals' recruitment training status - Recruitment & Selection training status of panel members checked by Medical School Manager for compliance prior to interview ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN